alexandertrefz/essence/src/stdlib/README.md

 - **A `@param` is matched against the Parameter's external and then internal name.** One naming neither attaches to nothing and is rendered into every Hover regardless.
 The gate reports these per Overload.
+- **Every Method of a Namespace answers for the Namespace's target Type.**
+  There is no per-Method receiver, and a Method that only some values of the target Type can answer does not belong there.
+Reach for a **bounded Method Generic** first — `sorted<infer ItemType is Comparable>()` and `joinWith<infer ItemType is Printable>(…)` stay Methods of `List`, which targets every List, and the bound is what a use site has to satisfy.
+The Method Generic shadows the Namespace's `ItemType` outright, and the bound's conformance arrives as a hidden trailing Argument, so the runtime implementation gains a `conformance` Parameter.
+- **A narrower receiver needs a Namespace of its own — and only when no bound can express it.** `flattened` is the one such Method: its items have to be Lists AND it names the inner item Type, which no Protocol bound can do.
+It is declared as `NestedList<infer ItemType> for List<List<ItemType>>` in `List.es`, beside the Namespace it left.
+A receiver matches every Namespace whose target Type it unifies with, so `[[1]]::` reaches both `List` and `NestedList`, and `[1]::flattened()` finds no Namespace to search.
+Two such Namespaces must not declare the SAME Method name: receiver specificity does not break that tie, and the call is reported as `ambiguous-namespace`.
+- **A new Namespace is a new runtime module.** The Simplifier emits `<Namespace>.<method>(…)`, so each name needs an entry in `runtimeNamespaceNames` (`src/rewriter/index.ts`), a `src/rewriter/__internal/<Name>.ts` — a re-export of the implementation is enough — a place in `builtinMemberOrder` (`src/enricher/builtins.ts`), and a row in `builtins.spec.ts`'s `runtimeModules`.

+## The one intentional API change

+The conversion is a transcription, and the equivalence gate holds it to that — with a single exception, on the record here and in `stdlibEquivalence.spec.ts`.
+`List::joinWith` was fixed to a List of Strings, because a hand written table entry had no way to ask for less.
+Joining asks nothing of the items but that each can say what it is, so it is now
+`joinWith<infer ItemType is Printable>(_ separator: String) -> String` and
+`[1, 2, 3]::joinWith(", ")` is `"1, 2, 3"`.
+Behaviour on a List of Strings is
+unchanged.
+The gate does not normalize the difference away: `joinWith` is excused from `List`'s wholesale comparison and pinned by a test that spells the new declaration out in full.